Andy-spectrum/D4_V5LOC/docs/timeline.md

 **Irina:**
 - [ ] Verify access to fMRI data (D4_V5LOC)
 - [ ] Organize data into BIDS-like structure
-- [ ] Test SPM preprocessing on 1 subject
 - [ ] Document any issues or questions

 **Daniil:**